Pylons/pyramid/docs/tutorials/wiki2/definingmodels.rst

 We can't.
 At this point, our system is in a "non-runnable" state; we'll need to change view-related files in the next chapter to be able to start the application successfully.
-If you try to start the application (see :ref:`wiki2-start-the-application`), you'll wind up with a Python traceback on your console that ends with this exception:
+If you try to start the application (see :ref:`wiki2-start-the-application`) and visit http://localhost:6543, you'll wind up with a Python traceback on your console that ends with this exception:

 .. code-block:: text

-   ImportError: cannot import name MyModel
+   AttributeError: module 'tutorial.models' has no attribute 'MyModel'

 This will also happen if you attempt to run the tests.